This article is a part of basic procedures.

 Elevates error to OS.

-Note: some dialogs have meaning (and can work) only in certain application types.
+Note: some dialogs have meaning (and can work) only in certain project types.
 For example, attempt to use console dialog in VCL GUI application will result in error.
 Other dialogs may require additional setup.
 For example, a system logging requires you to register an event source for your application.
 See dialogs for more information.

 You can know more about each dialog's options by reading Dialogs descriptions or by clicking on the dialog's link in the table above.